nuriel77/iri-playbook/docs/installation.rst

    group_vars/all/iotapm.yml

-(Use 'nano' or 'vi' to edit the files)
+Use 'nano' or 'vi' to edit the files and follow the sections below.

-These files have comments above each option to help you figure out if anything needs to be modified.

 Configure Memory Limits
 ------------------------

+In **group_vars/all/iri.yml**:

 The options ``iri_java_mem`` and ``iri_init_java_mem`` in the configuration files can determine what are the memory usage limits for IRI.

 Depending on how much RAM your server has, you should set these accordingly.